evandisoft/RedOnion/TroubleShooting.md

 ### Repl won't respond to input:
 Repl/Editor is disabled when a program is running.
 Try terminating the current program with ctrl+c

+### How do I run a script?
+Click the evaluate button when a script is in the editor.
+Ensure you have the right engine selected.